SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Joe has a lot of work.
 Remember, Joe is still a pilot and must still "be an earner."
 Only larger companies (greater than 60-80 employees) have dedicated safety managers.
 If he is lucky, and the company has a budget, he may get management to send him to an SMS course, such as those at:

-What we see more commonly is that Joe will hire a consultant that can come to his location and provide some SMS training.
+What we see more commonly is that Joe will hire a consultant who can come to his location and provide some SMS training.
 These consultants have become very common within the past six years.
 It has become difficult to find a good SMS consultant because anyone who can spell SMS has called themselves an expert.
 If you are Joe and need a short list of SMS consultants, consider these highly qualified SMS consultants:

 Yes, I'm sure there are more, but I cannot vouch for them.